cynthiaugwu/IntelReport/CONTRIBUTING.md

 ## 🙏 Thank You

-Your contributions help make intelligence analysis more accessible and effective for organizations worldwide.
-Together, we're building tools that support humanitarian response, corporate security, and government intelligence operations.
+Your contributions help make intelligence analysis more accessible and effective for analysts and organisations worldwide.

 **Happy coding! 🚀**

 ---

 *This contributing guide is part of the IJEOMA Safety Platform documentation.
-For questions about this guide, please open an issue or contact [dev@ijeoma.safety](mailto:dev@ijeoma.safety).*
+For questions about this guide, please open an issue or contact [ijeoma@geoporiskintel.com](mailto:ijeoma@geoporiskintel.com).*